resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/gst_settings.md

 **Absolutely**, in a way, you are authorizing GSP to create/upload e-Waybill and e-Invoice transactions on your account.
 You shall not be able to access APIs if credentials are different for GSP or you are using personal login credentials.

 ## Adding GSP
-In next step, same GSP settings has to be added in ERPNext.
+In next step, same GSP Credentials has to be added in ERPNext.
 To add GSP credentials to the ERPNext:

 **Go to GST Settings --> Select Credentials Tab --> Add new user with same Username and Password**